johnno1962/injectionforxcode/README.md

  * Making changes to Structs.
  * Changing `func` or `class`es that are marked as `final`.
  * Global `func` or variables that are not constrained into a class.
+ * Compiler optimisations can stop injection working.
+If so, build DEBUG.

 In day-to-day development against Cocoa/UIKit, it's rare, but possible to hit these cases, for more information see [What Happens With Swift?](#what-happens-with-swift)